Nellim - Aurora Quest

-- Formerly the village school, the building has been restored in typically Scandinavian style and décor and offers a relaxed environment for guests to enjoy during their trip
+- Formerly the village school, the building has been restored with a typically Scandinavian style and décor offering a relaxed environment for guests to enjoy during their trip

 - The recently renovated restaurant is the focal point of the main building which serves hearty food in a buffet style in a beautiful dining area

-- Tea and coffee facilities are also available in the restaurant for guests to access throughout their stay although none are available in room
+- Tea and coffee facilities are also available in the restaurant for guests to access throughout their stay, although none are available in the room

 - There are two saunas for guest use, with separate times set aside for male and female guests